erbilcan/spring-idempotency-filter/README.md

 hazelcast:
   map:
     idempotency:
-      time-to-live-seconds: 120
+      time-to-live-seconds: 5
 ```

 Here we have created a map called __idempotency__, which we will also need to specify in the application properties.
-The entries we put into this map will be stored for 2 minutes.
+The entries we put into this map will be stored for 5 seconds.

 ### 2. Enable configurations in your Spring Boot Application: